Who are the Institutional Holders in Corbus Pharmaceuticals Holdings Inc. (CRBP)?

 Corbus Pharmaceuticals Holdings Inc. (CRBP): Who are the competitors?

-The company’s main competitors (and peers) include Vanda Pharmaceuticals Inc. (VNDA) that is trading 48.18% up over the past 12 months and Fortress Biotech Inc. (FBIO) that is 112.00% higher over the same period.
-Viking Therapeutics Inc. (VKTX) is 27.10% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Vanda Pharmaceuticals Inc. (VNDA) that is trading 40.02% up over the past 12 months.
+Viking Therapeutics Inc. (VKTX) is 15.94% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 47.38% from the last report on Mar 14, 2021 to stand at a total of 11.65 million short shares sold with a short interest ratio of 1.